Trees Near Me

 Overview.

-Developed in close collaboration with environment scientists in the NSW government, the Trees Near Me app brings a detailed vegetation map of the entire state into the hands of citizens.
+Developed in close collaboration with environmental scientists in the NSW government, the Trees Near Me app brings a detailed vegetation map of the entire state into the hands of citizens.

 UX and UI